Saturday, December 03, 2016

 Pulai, tucked away in the middle of Malaya Penisular and next to a small river Sungai Galas is a Chinese settlement.
 According to the chap I had a lengthy chat with, Chinese in Pulai is 99.9% Hakka.
 Their Hakka accent as I discovered first hand is identical to the spoken Hakka in Sabah.
 The Hakka in Sabah and the Hakka in Pulai all came from the same villages in mainland China!

-As told, the Chinese Hakka came to Pulai from the period of the Ming Dynasty (1368 - 1662) to the reign of Emperor Jiaqing of the Qing Dynasty (1796 - 1820).
+As told, the Chinese Hakka came to Pulai from the period of the Ming Dynasty (1368 - 1662) in the reign of Emperor Jiaqing of the Qing Dynasty (1796 - 1820).
 This Chinese settlement is said to be at least 600 years old.
 The chap I talked to claimed to be the 7th generation resident.
 Assuming 30 years per generation, his ancestors would probably first set foot on Pulai some 200 years ago.

 Like all Chinese immigrants who chose to settle in new found land, they made their way deep inland by boats along rivers.
 One could imagine how the first settlers set sail from the river mouth of Kelantan River and moved upstream to Galas River until Pulai.
 These immigrants came here for gold!
 This story has many similarities to what my maternal grandfather went through when he went to work in Sungai Lembing Tin Mine (Read here).

 Settlers in Pulai had had a fair share of traumatic lives.
 During the Malayan Communist Insurgency (1940 - 1960), all the Chinese were forced to relocate from Pulai and settled elsewhere.
 It was only until 1967 that they were allowed to come back.
-By then the only Chinese Temple built in the 40's had collapsed.
+By then the only Chinese Temple built in the 1940's had collapsed.
 This was then rebuilt from scratch.

 The Chinese Temple called the Shui Yue Temple (or Swee Nyet Temple in Hakka) is now declared by the Government as a historical building.
 The Government allocated RM200,000 in 2007 to help in the restoration work.
 Lives of the local residents of this community literally centre around this Temple.
 The Temple Committee organizes annual and seasonal events to cater for the religious and social needs of the people.
 All communal meals are prepared and cooked in the Temple premise.
 However, as the chap claimed, no woman has been allowed into the Temple kitchen as it is forbidden by tradition.
 Hence the foods are all cooked by men!
 But this tradition is in for change.
 There is plan to build a new kitchen that permits women to cook!